OmkarKirpan/pptxTrans/memory-bank/progress.md

 - **Data Consistency:** Ensuring data consistency between the client state, the Supabase database, and any cached data, especially with optimistic updates during text editing.

 - **LibreOffice Dependency:** The processor service relies on LibreOffice for high-quality SVG conversion.
 While a fallback approach is implemented, the best results require LibreOffice to be properly installed and configured in the deployment environment.

+- **Feature Prioritization (NEW):** Balancing the implementation of core translation functionality with additional features like commenting.
+The current focus is on delivering a working translation MVP first, with comments and additional collaboration features planned for future phases.